-How To Break Up During The Coronavirus Outbreak, According To Experts
+If You Want To Break Up During The Coronavirus Outbreak, Here's How

 There never seems to be a “right time” to have a breakup.
 It feels insensitive to cut ties right before your SO's birthday or Valentine’s Day — not to mention when they're sick, busy, or just lost a loved one.
 A pandemic hardly feels like an ideal time to cut ties, either, but staying with someone simply to protect their feelings isn’t going to prevent them from hurting in the long run.
 So, if you’ve decided it’s time to call it quits, don’t fret.
 I spoke with two breakup experts about how to break up during the coronavirus outbreak, and they have a slew of helpful tips for achieving a compassionate, considerate split.